msinnema33/Groa-fe/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

-    *  REACT_APP_ANALYTICS_ID - this is your Google analytics key, which can be generated in the Google Analytics Console.
+    REACT_APP_ANALYTICS_ID - this is your Google analytics key, which can be generated in the Google Analytics Console.
+    REACT_APP_TMDB_API_KEY - this is your API key from TMDb it sources the movie posters we user.

 # 5️⃣ Content Licenses